 They want to remember their dreams with clarity, consistency and in ways that change their lives.
-Profoundly.?t=1m7s
+Profoundly.

-Worse, they will never experience the nuances and layers of experience made possible by advanced dream recall.
+Worse, you will never experience the nuances and layers of experience made possible by advanced dream recall.

 Why is dream recall such a struggle?
 Many would-be dreamers blame a lack of sleep time.
 They don’t have enough time in bed for effective dreaming.
 But with proper training in dream recall, you can learn to notice yourself entering the dream world even before you’ve fallen “unconscious.”

 Don’t believe the REM myth that dreaming begins at some special hour after you’re in deep sleep.
 The notion that dreaming only occurs during REM has never been true.
 In fact, you are dreaming right now but have not yet learned to see and experience it.

 In short, dream recall begins by changing your definition of what counts as a dream.
 Then try some of these tips:

 But even with an improved definition (you’re always dreaming), some still claim that dream recall is too hard.
 And no doubt.
 Authors on the top don’t make it easy.

 They teach that you should draw symbols on your hand, practice “reality checking” and engage in other tedious methods.
 The truth is that you don’t need to artificially create “triggers.”
 There are better ways, more enlightening and elucidating ways, and ways that can improve all aspects of your life.

 So what helps with dream recall?

 1. A Dedicated Memory Strategy For Remembering Your Dreams